aragon/hack/docs/guides-agent-app.md

 For example, if we want to execute the `vote` method of a Voting app we need to pass in `vote(unint256,bool,bool)`.

-Now that you understand `dao act`, you're ready to run the following command:
+Now that you have a high-level understanding of `dao act`, you're ready to run the following command:

 ```
 dao act <agent app address of dao A> <voting app address of dao B>  "vote(uint256,bool,bool)" 1 true true  --environment aragon:rinkeby